Aaron Judge Player Props: Yankees vs. Phillies

-Aaron Judge -- 1-for-4 in his last game -- will be in action for the New York Yankees against the Philadelphia Phillies, with Matt Strahm on the hill, on April 4 at 7:05 PM ET.
+Aaron Judge -- 0-for-3 in his last game -- will be in action for the New York Yankees versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 5 at 1:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Phillies.
+In his previous game he had a hitless performance (0-for-3) against the Phillies.

 Aaron Judge Game Info & Props vs. the Phillies